Rodents

 -

-House Mice - Small, gray-brown rodents with large ears and pointed snouts.
-The most common indoor rodent pest.
+House Mice: Small, grayish brown rodents with large ears and pointed snouts.
+They are the most common indoor rodent pest.

 -

-Norway Rats - Large, brown rats that burrow near foundations and enter through basements.
-Also called sewer rats.
+Norway Rats: Large, brown rats that dig burrows near foundations.
+They often enter through basements.
+Some people call them sewer rats.

 -

-Roof Rats - Slender, dark-colored rats that are excellent climbers and often enter through attics and upper floors.
+Roof Rats: Slender, dark colored rats that are great climbers.
+They often enter through upper floors and rooflines.

 Rodent Behavior and Biology

-Rodents are nocturnal and prefer to travel along walls and edges.
-They’re neophobic (fear of new things), which can make trapping challenging.
-Mice are curious and quick to investigate new objects, while rats are more cautious.
-Both species can reproduce year-round indoors and will gnaw through almost anything including wood, plastic, and even concrete.
+Rodents are active at night.
+They prefer to travel along walls and edges.
+They fear new things, which can make trapping harder.
+Mice are curious and quick to check out new objects.
+Rats are more careful.
+They take longer to approach traps.
+Both can breed all year indoors.
+They will gnaw through almost anything.
+This includes wood, plastic, and even concrete.

 How We Treat for Rodents

-We use an integrated approach that combines removal with prevention:
+We use a simple approach that combines removal with prevention.

-Exclusion - We seal entry points with rodent-proof materials like steel wool, hardware cloth, and commercial sealants.
-This is the most critical step, as without it, new rodents will simply replace those removed.
+Exclusion: We seal entry points with materials that rodents cannot chew through.
+This includes steel wool, hardware cloth, and sealants.
+This step is the most important.
+Without it, new rodents will just take the place of those we remove.

 Types of Rodents